Miltonly/Streets/Knight Trail

 Which schools serve Knight Trail?

-Public elementary students attend Chris Hadfield Public School, located right on the trail.
-Catholic elementary students go to Guardian Angels Catholic Elementary School, four minutes away.
-Secondary students attend Craig Kielburger (public) or St. Francis Xavier (Catholic).
+Public elementary students attend Chris Hadfield Public School on the street itself; Catholic elementary draws to Guardian Angels, four minutes away.
+Secondary Catholic students attend St. Francis Xavier, a six-minute drive.

 How far is Knight Trail from Toronto?